Last updated on March 4th, 2021

 This typeface is great when used in comic books.
 Designed by Stawix Ruecha in 2015, Amsi Pro is a sans-serif font type that brings the typeface style of 1900s back into the present day.

 This typeface was designed by Jimmy Kalman.
 His inspiration behind the font was outdoors.
 The font has a full set of uppercase letters, a selection of characters and numbers.
 Use the font for the designs that depict nature and adventure as well as free spirit.
 You can access Aventura free of charge for personal use or pay for commercial purpose.

 Axis was created by designer Jean M Wojciechowski.
 A sans serif font, Axis was created for urban environment with inspiration from geometry.
 Axis is great when used for spreading a message of happiness.
 Many vegetable and food product supermarkets have incorporated this font in their logos.

 Azedo was created by a Portugal-based graphic designer Pedro Azedo.
 This typeface is a good choice for all types of graphic design works, especially logos.
-You can use this font headlines of all sizes, print graphics, badges and t-shirts.
+You can use this font headlines of all sizes, print graphics, badges and t-shirt printing.
 Pedro had created this font as a new identity for himself.